-- All awards are contingent upon certification by the Finance Department (CFO or Controller) that adequate funds are available in appropriate accounts to fulfill the financial obligations of the project. - Certain project awards may be contingent on the approval of the Board of Selectmen and in some instances potentially other Town bodies.
+- Where an award is made on an item-by-item basis, the unit pricing information shall prevail.
+The Town reserves the right to make such awards in its best interest. - All awards are contingent upon certification by the Finance Department (CFO or Controller) that adequate funds are available in appropriate accounts to fulfill the financial obligations of the project. - Certain project awards may be contingent on the approval of the Board of Selectmen and in some instances potentially other Town bodies.